Take a look at two data migration tools – Mover and Sharegate – as you plan your move from Google to Office 365.

 - It’s a web-only interface that, at times, can be buggy on refresh.

-- Mover does not support versions.
+- Migration Manager does not support versions.
 It will only migrate the latest version.

-- Google migrations require a prescan that Mover technicians must request and run.
-Although you can create a migration job and run items without the scan, Mover’s stance is that permissions are at your own risk if you don’t get the prescan.
+- Google migrations require a prescan that Migration Manager technicians must request and run.
+Although you can create a migration job and run items without the scan, Migration Manager’s stance is that permissions are at your own risk if you don’t get the prescan.
 They will not run a prescan in a migration job that has any item already run.

-When it comes to speed, Mover destroys Sharegate, which is in part due to its threading capabilities and simplicity.
-Migration via Sharegate desktop can be throttled up and down to run as fast as the infrastructure it’s installed on, but being a client-side application, this commonly stays around 1 to 2GB an hour in my experience.
-When you consider that Mover can run migrations in parallel, you see it drastically improves move time to completion in comparison to Sharegate.
+When it comes to speed, Migration Manager destroys Sharegate, which is in part due to its threading capabilities and simplicity.
+The Sharegate migration speed via desktop can be throttled up and down to run as fast as the infrastructure it’s installed on, but being a client-side application, this commonly stays around 1 to 2GB an hour, in my experience.
+When you consider that Migration Manager can run migrations in parallel, you see it drastically improves move time to completion in comparison to Sharegate.

-That said, the same simplicity that creates this afterburner speed limits Mover by leaving out the granular capabilities Sharegate offers – most noticeably metadata transforms and versioning.
+That said, the same simplicity that creates this afterburner speed limits Migration Manager by leaving out the granular capabilities Sharegate offers – most noticeably, metadata transforms and versioning.

-Of course, the listed bullets above do not call out every pro and con of each application, but as you can see, both migration applications are very powerful in their own realm.
+Of course, the bullets above do not list every pro and con of each application, but as you can see, both migration applications are very powerful in their own realm.
 In my opinion, a migration from Google to Microsoft should include the use of both applications as they coexist and complement each other very well.

-Based on my early experience with the application, Mover definitely made a name for itself and will remain in my file migration toolbox.
+Based on my early experience with the application, Migration Manager definitely made a name for itself and will remain in my file migration toolbox.
 I look forward to seeing how Microsoft adapts and updates its toolset in the future.